mchmarny/s3cme/README.md

 ### Trigger release pipeline

-The canonical version is stored in [.version](.version) file.
+The canonical version of the entire repo is stored in [.version](.version) file.
 Feel free to edit it (by default: `v0.0.1`).
 When done, trigger the release pipeline:

 > If you did edit the version, make sure to commit and push that change to the repo first.
 You can also use `make tag` to automate the entire process.